 Unlike most movies, Snowden doesn’t simply shift all the blame on one presidential administration for all the world’s problems.
 Snowden political views are more conservative leaning but as the film progress, he grows resentment towards the Bush Administration when he sees the overreach that the US government has and switches his support to oncoming President Obama with the thinking that there would be change.
 Unfortunately, under Obama, the program not only continues but expands to an even greater capacity.
 Shailene Woodley plays Snowden’s liberal photographer girlfriend Lindsay Mills, she constantly tries to ask why Ed is so stressed all the time but obviously, he can’t tell her anything for her own safety.

 There are many ways to look at the story of Edward Snowden and whether you view him as patriot or traitor.
 I’m aware there are a lot of aspects of the story that are not discussed in the film such as Snowden allegedly selling info to the Chinese and Russian government in return for asylum.
 This is why the interpretation of Snowden is entirely up to the viewer.
 As far as this film goes, it is a very good effort by Oliver Stone with a great performance by Joseph Gordon-Levitt.
-Oliver Stone’s style can feel heavy handed at times but the end product is a solid biopic and a cinematic effort that can’t be overlooked.
-Snowden is a very thought provoking film and is guaranteed to spark a national conversation of legality vs morality.
+Oliver Stone’s style can feel heavy-handed at times but the end product is a solid biopic and a cinematic effort that can’t be overlooked.
+Snowden is a very thought-provoking film and is guaranteed to spark a national conversation about legality vs morality.

 Don’t forget to Subscribe for Updates.
 Also, Follow Us at Society-Reviews, YouTube, Instagram, Twitter, Odysee, Twitch, & Letterboxd